 Breaking the Code

-A specific text-driven, on-your-feet approach to performance, based on identifying, analyzing, and exploiting particular attributes common to characters in all plays, Breaking the Code provides a foundation and a context for the most vital and decisive characterizations.
-Students will read, discuss, and act scenes from contemporary plays and adaptations.
+A specific text-driven approach to acting, Breaking the Code provides a context for the most vital performances based upon a way of dissecting a play and determining a character’s behavior.
+Students will act scenes from contemporary plays and adaptations.
 Open to both actors and directors.
 This class meets twice a week.

 Close Up and Personal

 Great camera work demands intimacy, emotional adaptability, risk, and connection.
 Students will learn how to maintain an organic experience in spite of the rigid technical restrictions and requirements.
 During the fall semester, we will work on cold-reading techniques, emotional expansion exercises, and scenes from published works.
 In the second semester, we will put original monologues and scenes on camera.
 We will use a monitor playback system for reviewing work to help identify specific problems.
 Class size is limited.
 This class meets twice a week.

 An exploration of the classic structures of comedy and the unique comic mind, this course begins with a strong focus on improvisation and ensemble work.
 The athletics of the creative comedic mind is the primary objective of the first-semester exercises.
 Status play, narrative storytelling, and the Harold exercise are used to develop the artist’s freedom and confidence.
 The ensemble learns to trust the spontaneous response and their own comic madness.
 Second semester educates the theatre artist in the theories of comedy.
 It is designed to introduce students to commedia dell’arte, vaudeville, parody, satire, and standup comedy.
 At the end of the final semester, each student will write five minutes of standup material that will be performed one night at a comedy club in New York City and then on the College campus on Comedy Night.
 This class meets twice a week.